riinaleea/riinaleea.github.io/_posts/2019-02-01-kungkarlsjakt.markdown

   What was important for me? – Starting point for the costume and set design was Gustav Klimt’s paintings, early 20th century and flowers.
 I had lovely assistants that helped me with the costumes.
 This was my first opera and it was interesting to see how it differs from musicals.
 Working second time with Ville was inspiring and he always wants to hear all my crazy ideas.
 Therefore we ripped the stage bare and the choir transformed into a living scenography.
 Also we and Noora created flaming sea on the stage with multiple lanterns and their reflections and in the middle of it Leonora sang how she decided to save the king.
 I loved how free and contemporary the stage seemed to be when working with Ville even though opera as an art form is full of traditions.
 </div>
 <p></p>
-  Costume and Set Designer - Riina Leea
+  Costume and Set Designer - Riina Leea Nieminen
   Director - Ville Sandqvist
   Conductor - Sasha Mäkilä
   Lighting Designer - Noora Pietilä